-Almost every mom is told, “sleep when the baby sleeps,” but honestly, few of I’m quite sure none of my regular readers have have cooks, cleaners, and chauffeurs taking care of all that needs to be done in a household.
+Almost every mom is told, “sleep when the baby sleeps,” but honestly, few if I’m quite sure none of my regular readers have cooks, cleaners, and chauffeurs taking care of all that needs to be done in a household.
 And, if you’re headed back to work, a baby’s sleep schedule is even more important to a working mom.
 For that reason, it is important to consider tips to help your baby sleep through the night.

 Tips for getting baby to sleep through the night